Mihir Kandarpa (He/Him)

 For the 2021 – 22 Academic Year, the SGA Well-being Board has a new position: Communications Coordinator!
 The Coordinator is responsible for managing all communications from the SGA Well-being Board through social media and assists the Board in outreach to student organizations around campus.
 The Coordinator also leads engagement activities across the Board.
 Finally, the Coordinator works with the SGA VP Communications to establish a holistic well-being communications standard for SGA.

 Meet the Vice President of Well-being

 Mihir is a third-year Industrial and Systems Engineering major from Cumming, GA.
 He has been a member of SGA throughout his time at Georgia Tech.
 During his first year, he served on the Campus Enterprises Committee, which advocated for improvements to Georgia Tech Dining Services and other campus retail.
-During his second-year, he served as Chair of the Health and Well-being Committee, advocating for the well-being of Georgia Tech students.
+During his second-year, he served as Chair of the Health and Well-being Committee, advocating for the well-being of GT students.
 He also served as Co-Representative for the School of Industrial & Systems Engineering and as Parliamentarian in the Undergraduate House of Representatives.
-Outside of SGA, Mihir serves as President of the Undergraduate Public Health Association, is Co-Director of Strategic Development of SMILE, and is Chief of Staff for the Society for Health Systems.
+Outside of SGA, Mihir serves as President of the Undergraduate Public Health Association, as Co-Director of Strategic Development in SMILE, and is an intern with the CDC’s Health Literacy Team

 Mihir loves tennis and is a big fan of Roger Federer.
 Outside of tennis, he also enjoys watching college football, basketball, baseball, and soccer.
 On the weekends, you can find Mihir hiking, reading, and spending time with friends and family.